What is a Central Line IV (intravenous)? A Definition

 There are several different types of tunneled catheters each with its own indication.
 The main types of tunneled catheters are;

 • Groshong tunneled catheter

 • Trifusion catheter

-A Permcath is a tunneled cuffed dialysis catheter that is more commonly used to provide access for dialysis.
+A Permcath also known as a permacath is a tunneled cuffed dialysis catheter that is more commonly used to provide access for dialysis.
 These catheters are very often used to allow AV fistulas/grafts or other long term dialysis access to be placed or to mature (become ready for use).
-A Vascath which we will talk about a little later is a non-tunneled, non-cuffed alternative to a permcath which is placed for short term dialysis access or in patients who have bleeding risks (Vascath requires less dissection than a permcath as it’s placed directly into the vein without tunneled under the skin and is therefore less likely to cause bleeding).
+A Vascath also known as a Quinton which we will talk about a little later is a non-tunneled, non-cuffed alternative to a permcath which is placed for short term dialysis access or in patients who have bleeding risks (Vascath requires less dissection than a permcath as it’s placed directly into the vein without tunneled under the skin and is therefore less likely to cause bleeding).

 A Hickman catheter is another example of a catheter which is tunneled under the skin before it enters the vein (commonly the internal jugular vein).
 These catheters much like other tunneled catheters have a cuff which is part of the catheter and sits in the tunneled portion of the catheter.
 The bodies subcutaneous tissue grows into this cuff in order to keep in in place and to avoid infections.
 The catheter may have a single lumen or multiple lumens depending on the purpose for which it is being used.
 A Hickman line is more commonly used for administration of chemotherapy, withdrawal of blood samples, for aphresis or dialysis and TPN.

 Broviac catheters are similar to Hickman’s lines but have a considerably smaller lumen and are generally used in children.